 That is not to try to detract from the aesthetic issue posed by losing one or more teeth.
 Some people are more affected by changes to their appearance than others and the gaps left behind by missing teeth can impact greatly upon people’s lives.
 So affected are some people that they do not feel able to go out and enjoy social occasions for fear there will be cameras capturing their toothless smiles: their self-esteem is dramatically lowered by their missing tooth or teeth.

 However, there is more to tooth replacement than simply rectifying an aesthetic issue.
 The absence of one tooth can lead to problems for the remaining teeth, even if they are healthy.
 It is not uncommon for neighboring teeth to grow at a sideways angle into the gap left by the missing tooth.
 This can weaken the healthy teeth and create additional gaps, leaving the teeth more susceptible to decay.
-Similarly, teeth above or below the missing tooth in the opposite jaw may grow higher or lower than they otherwise might have altered the shape of the bite.
+Similarly, teeth above or below the missing tooth in the opposite jaw may grow higher or lower than they otherwise might have and alter the shape of the bite.